EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Searching for Users
 - [] Filters for both (Users, Pornstars)
 - [] Updating both translations
+- [] Supporting feed objects
+- [] OLED night black instead of grey
+- [] Different threading modes, for different use cases
+- [] A new and better layout (some in 1920x1080) See explanation down below
+- [] Better way of getting metadata
+- [] Directory structure system
+- [] Better way of checking if file exists
+- [] A lot better exception handling
+- [] More features for hqporner.com
+- [] Including French translations (will need an update on the .ts)
 - [x] Dark mode for license widget
 - [x] Working on the translations
 - [x] Support for macOS in Build Script (untested)